35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: cabbage, capers, lemon, garlic, pepper, oil of your choice.

-For those of you who are not cabbage fans, this recipe uses red cabbage which has a milder, slightly sweet flavour, and even the sceptics among you might enjoy this combination of flavours.
+For those of you who are not cabbage fans, this recipe uses red cabbage which has a milder, slightly sweet flavor, and even the skeptics among you might enjoy this combination of flavors.
 The cabbage goes well with the salty capers and the lemon adds a zesty freshness to the dish.
 You can use this as an easy Keto side dish or add in some cooked meat to turn this into a main.

 – Paleo in PDX

 Ingredients: yellow onion, garlic, celery, bacon, ground beef, sea salt, pepper, dried parsley, canned fire roasted diced tomatoes, tomato paste, chicken bone broth, green cabbage.